kubedb/cli/README.md

 Running production quality database in Kubernetes can be tricky to say the least.
 In the early days of Kubernetes, replication controllers were used to run a single pod for a database.
 With the introduction of StatefulSet, it became easy to run a docker container for any database.
 But what about monitoring, taking periodic backups, restoring from backups or cloning from an existing database?
 KubeDB is a framework for writing operators for any database that support the following operational requirements:

  - Create a database declaratively using CRD.
- - Take one-off backups or period backups to various cloud stores, eg, S3, GCS, etc.
+ - Take one-off backups or periodical backups to various cloud stores, eg, S3, GCS, Azure etc.
  - Restore from backup or clone any database.
  - Native integration with Prometheus for monitoring via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).
  - Apply deletion lock to avoid accidental deletion of database.
  - Keep track of deleted databases, cleanup prior snapshots with a single command.
  - Use cli to manage databases like kubectl for Kubernetes.

 KubeDB is developed at [AppsCode](https://twitter.com/AppsCodeHQ) to run their SAAS platform on Kubernetes.
-Currently we include complete implementations for Postgres and ElasticSearch database.
+Currently we include complete implementations for Postgres and Elasticsearch database.

 ## Supported Versions
-Please pick a version of KubeDB that matches your Kubernetes installation.
+Please pick a version of `kubedb` that matches your Kubernetes installation.

 | KubeDB Version                                                      | Docs                                                       | Kubernetes Version |
 |---------------------------------------------------------------------|------------------------------------------------------------|--------------------|